A New Upper Bound for Distributed Hypothesis Testing Using the Auxiliary Receiver Approach: Upper bound using the auxiliary receiver approach

 Indeed, any upper bound on $E_{P_{XZ},Q_{XZ}}(R)$ can be used to derive an upper bound on $E_{P_{XY},Q_{XY}}(R)$.
 In particular, using the centralized bound $E_{P_{XZ},Q_{XZ}}(R)\leq D(P_{XZ}\|Q_{XZ})$, we obtain

-However, it is not clear if using the centralized upper bound is the best choice.
+However, it is unclear whether using the centralized upper bound is the best choice.

 \begin{remark} It is useful to compare the distributed hypothesis testing problem with the source model problem in the key agreement context (where the choice of upper bound in Step 5 is clear).
 We refer the reader to Chapter 22 of \cite{elk11} for the definition of the key rate capacity \( S(X;Y\|Z) \).
-Given a source \( P_{XYZ} \) and any auxiliary receiver \( J \), we can show that (see \cite{BITsubmission} for derivation of the bound using the add-and-subtract technique):
+Given a source \( P_{XYZ} \) and any auxiliary receiver \( J \), we can show that:

 where